-PROGRAMME 4 (Special Schools) Indicator title PPM401: Percentage of special schools serving as Resource Centres Short definition Education White Paper 6 speaks of the "qualitative improvements of special schools for the learners that they serve and their phased conversion to special school resource centres that provided special support to neighbouring schools and are integrated into district based support team".
+PROGRAMME 4 (Specia al Schools) Indicator title PPM401: Percentage of special schools serving as Resource Centres Short definition Education White Paper 6 speaks of the "qualitative improvements of special schools for the learners that they serve and their phased conversion to special school resource centres that provided special support to neighbouring schools and are integrated into district based support team".
 Purpose/importance To measure support that the special schools resource centres offer to mainstream and full service schools as a lever in establishing an inclusive education system in the current financial year.
-Policy linkage White Paper 6 and Guidelines to Ensure Quality Education and Support in Special Schools and Special School Resource Centres Source/collection of data Inclusive education database Means of verification List of Special school serving as resource centres Method of calculation Divide the number of special schools serving as resource centres by the total number of specials schools and multiply by 100.
-Data limitations None Mitigation None Type of indicator Output Calculation type Non-cumulative Non-cumulative Reporting cycle Annual New indicator Yes Desired performance All special schools to serve as resource centres Indicator responsibility Inclusive Education Directorate Indicator title PPM402: Number of learners in public special schools Short definition Number of learners enrolled in special schools.
+Policy linkage White Paper 6 and Guidelines to Ensure Quality Education and Support in Special Schools and Special School Resource Centres Source/collection of Inclusive education database data List of Consideration of the second services Means of verification List of Special school serving as resource centres Method of calculation Divide the number of special schools serving as resource centres by the total number of specials schools and multiply by 100.
+Data limitations None Mitigation None Type of indicator Output Calculation type Non-cumulative Reporting cycle Annual New indicator Yes Desired performance All special schools to serve as resource centres Indicator responsibility Inclusive Education Directorate Indicator title PPM402: Number of learners in public special schools Short definition Number of learners enrolled in special schools.
 Special School : Schools resourced to deliver education to learners requiring high-intensity educational and other support on either a full-time or a part-time basis.
 The learners who attend these schools include those who have physical, intellectual or sensory disabilities or serious behaviour and/or emotional problems, and those who are in conflict with the law or whose health-care needs are complex.
 Purpose/importance To measure access to education for special needs children, to provide information for planning and support for special schools purposes in the current financial year.
 Policy linkage White Paper 6 Source/collection of data Provincial EMIS database, SA SAMS database as per LURITS downloads, database of third party system (admin system) Means of verification Declarations signed-off by principals when they submit completed survey forms or electronic databases and co-signed by the Circuit and District Managers (electronic or hardcopy) Method of calculation Count and record the total number of learners enrolled in public Special Schools.
-Data limitations Completeness and accuracy of survey forms or electronic databases from schools Mitigation Capacitate school administrators and principals on SA SAMS Quality assure the capturing throughout the line function Type of indicator Output Calculation type Non-cumulative Non-cumulative Reporting cycle Annual New indicator No Desired performance All learners with physical, intellectual or sensory disabilities or serious behaviour and/or emotional problems, and those who are in conflict with the law or whose health-care needs are complex to attend special schools.
-Indicator responsibility Inclusive Education Directorate
+Data limitations Completeness and accuracy of survey forms or electronic databases from schools Mitigation Capacitate school administrators and principals on SA SAMS Quality assure the capturing throughout the line function Type of indicator Output Calculation type Non-cumulative Reporting cycle Annual New indicator No INOW ITIUICALUI Desired performance All learners with physical, intellectual or sensory disabilities or serious behaviour and/or emotional problems, and those who are in conflict with the law or whose health-care needs are complex to attend special schools. problems, and those who are in conflict with the law or whose health-care needs are complex to